-This type of exercise is energy consuming and requires a degree of stamina, particularly in the legs.
+This type of exercise is energy-consuming and requires a degree of stamina, particularly in the legs.

 There is no need to pursue this exercise until it is perfect because other aspects of your swimming are just as important.

-When you introduce your arms into your swimming stroke it is important to remain relaxed and streamlined.
-By streamlined I mean making your body as long and narrow in the water as possible to help you move through the water efficiently.
+When you introduce your arms into your swimming stroke, it is important to remain relaxed and streamlined.
+By streamlined, I mean making your body as long and narrow in the water as possible to help you move through the water efficiently.

-Relaxing into your swimming is the key, as sometimes the harder you try, the less relaxed you become and then the more you sink!
+Relaxing into your swimming is the key, as sometimes the harder you try, the less relaxed you become, and then the more you sink!

 You could try swimming in slow motion.
-You will definitely be relaxed and you may be surprised at how far you get without really trying.
+You will definitely be relaxed, and you may be surprised at how far you get without really trying

-With all adult beginners to swimming the key is to feel your way through the water, not fight it.
-Sometimes swimming in a very relaxed slow motion without attempting to get anywhere will give you a better feel for the water, a better understanding of your own buoyancy and result in you moving without you really trying.
-You can start off with a push away from the pool wall to give you some momentum to start, but even then still only swim slowly so as to feel your way.
-When you get used to this feeling only then can you add your own power to maintain your momentum.
+With all adult beginners to swimming, the key is to feel your way through the water, not fight it.
+Sometimes swimming in a very relaxed slow motion without attempting to get anywhere will give you a better feel for the water, a better understanding of your own buoyancy, and result in you moving without you really trying.
+You can start off with a push away from the pool wall to give you some momentum to start, but even then, still only swim slowly so as to feel your way.
+When you get used to this feeling, only then can you add your own power to maintain your momentum.

-If a lack of flexibility in your legs is an issue that prevents you from straightening them sufficiently then maybe consider learning breaststroke.
+If a lack of flexibility in your legs is an issue that prevents you from straightening them sufficiently, then maybe consider learning breaststroke.
 The success rate of adults learning to swim using breaststroke is far greater than that of freestyle.
 This is because breaststroke is slower, more relaxing and requires less effort.You will find a basic guide to swimming breaststroke by clicking here.

-If you are determined to pursue freestyle then you may want to consider wearing some fins on your feet.
-They will help your propulsion and leg kick technique, but be warned they must be only temporary.
+If you are determined to pursue freestyle, then you may want to consider wearing some fins on your feet.
+They will help your propulsion and leg kick technique but be warned, they must be only temporary.
 Do not become reliant on them.

 I have a problem kicking front crawl legs with a float.
 I have a strange swim stroke of breaststroke legs with front crawl arms.
 This has never been an issue as I only ever used to swim across the pool to the bar on holiday to get a pina colada.
-But I have recently started doing sprint triathlons and wondered if there are any good techniques to practice my leg kick?
+But I have recently started doing sprint triathlons and wondered if there are any good techniques to practice my leg kick.
 I have tried the float in front and just kicking legs but get nowhere.
 My time for 400m is@ 8 min.
 Or do I need to get myself a few lessons?

 The question you are really asking is to do with the timing and coordination of front crawl.
 You have been so used to kicking breaststroke legs that your front crawl legs now kick with the same 1 kick, 1 arm pull timing that they have been used to.

-Yes in some cases the leg kick provides power but only over short sprint distances of 50 or 100 metres.
-You are competing in sprint triathlons and despite its name it is still essentially an endurance event.
+Yes, in some cases, the leg kick provides power but only over short sprint distances of 50 or 100 metres.
+You are competing in sprint triathlons, and despite its name, it is still essentially an endurance event.

-Just be sure your leg kick comes from the hip with a slight knee bend and very relaxed ankle joint.
+Just be sure your leg kick comes from the hip with a slight knee bend and a very relaxed ankle joint.
 Kicking with a float will help you focus on this.
-Then, let the power of the arms and efficiency of the body position get you easily through the water.
+Then, let the power of the arms and the efficiency of the body position get you easily through the water.

 My eBook How To Swim Front Crawl contains over 20 separate exercises to help correct all parts of your swimming technique.
 You can print out the exercises you need and take them to your pool to try out.
 The exercises are very clear and easy to follow and you can download them instantly.
 Click the link below for more details.